Shantanuprakash3/shantanuprakash3.github.io/_posts/2020-09-08-lockdowns.md

+---
+layout: post
-The great lockdowns of 2020
+title: The great lockdowns of 2020
+---

-A conscious specie had evolved in its own speed for thousands of years, gaining sentience, moulding insentient things for her own convenience.
+A conscious specie had evolved for thousands of years, gaining sentience, moulding insentient things for her own convenience.
+Like winning a race of containing entropy into consciousness, of course with support of everything on earth.
 But every now and then, the inanimate fights back, letting the conscious beings know they're just a tiny fraction of the same.

 Whenever nature has exerted her power on humans, the crisis has paved way for a new trajectory of growth.
-The year 2020 was one such, the entire humanity was jailed by nature.
-To retrospect and think in solitude and dormancy, to look inside and figure out problems.
+The year 2020 was one such, the entire humanity was sent to a retreat by nature.
+To retrospect and think in solitude and dormancy, to look inside - backtrack.
 The time when highest percentage of people had access to information, and the genetic ability to comprehend and synthesise more.
 Tough, crazy.
 Answer the fundamental questions.
 Tougher.

 I always wonder what has brought us here, what will take us forward, and/or what will cause our downfall.